torvalds/linux/Documentation/locking/robust-futex-ABI.rst

 :Author: Started by Paul Jackson <pj@sgi.com>

-Robust_futexes provide a mechanism that is used in addition to normal futexes, for kernel assist of cleanup of held locks on task exit.
+Robust_futexes provide a mechanism that is used in addition to analrmal futexes, for kernel assist of cleanup of held locks on task exit.

 The interesting data as to what futexes a thread is holding is kept on a